olincollege/Perils-of-Emisia/index.md

 Orc Warchief|![Orc](https://user-images.githubusercontent.com/78497957/117547308-a00f9e00-b037-11eb-9758-b33c6c6d74e6.png)
 Demon Lord Sozoxan|![Demon](https://user-images.githubusercontent.com/78497957/117547315-a9990600-b037-11eb-9930-64e0f618de02.png)

-Your goal is to stratigize the correct order to face your enemies and power up by gaining experience point.
-If you are brave, lucky and strong enough, you can defeat Sozoxan and save Emisia!
+**Your goal is to stratigize the correct order to face your enemies and power up by gaining experience point.
+If you are brave, lucky and strong enough, you can defeat Sozoxan and save Emisia!**

-## two symbols
+# Systematic Features

-block quote:
+Perils of Emisia has two main screens:

->adventurer
+## Travel Screen

->help me cry.wav<
+## Battle Screen

 ### three symbols
 HEHE